 What is Benchmark Testing?

-Benchmark Testing is used to validate the product value of the system software application or the web-based software application, against the regulations set by the development team or the system architecture, in order to maintain or enhance the reputation of the application.
-This product value determination process involves various testing flow, depending on the regulations fixed for the application.
+Benchmark Testing is used to validate the product value of the system software application or the web-based software application against the regulations set by the development team or the system architecture to maintain or enhance the application’s reputation.
+This product value determination process involves various testing flows, depending on the regulations fixed for the application.
 In most cases, it is achieved by exposing the application for a round of performance testing.

 How it is Performed?

 It must be performed in the same environment and the same conditions as expected so that a comparison factor can be obtained.
 It helps in setting up a benchmark and doing further operations accordingly.
 The pre-requisites for this involves:

 - It should be ensured that all software components are working accurately.

 - Before the testing starts it should be checked that all operating system updates and configurations are taken care of.